CMU-18740/gem5-tutorial/part2/part2_2_debugging.md

 ---
-layout: documentation
 title: Debugging gem5
 doc: Learning gem5
-parent: part2
-permalink: /documentation/learning_gem5/part2/debugging/
-author: Jason Lowe-Power
+author: Jason Lowe-Power (modified by Siddharth Sahay)
 ---

 Debugging gem5
 ==============

-In the [previous chapters](../helloobject) we covered how to create a very simple SimObject.
+In the previous chapters we covered how to create a very simple SimObject.
 In this chapter, we will replace the simple print to `stdout` with gem5's debugging support.